gt6089/final_project/server/README.md

 # DESCRIPTION

 RecRun takes the work out of managing attendance for recurring recreational sports events.
-Event managers add players in the app and create events, set minimum and maximum player numbers.
-Then, with the click of a button, the app will text message players with the invite.
+Event managers add players in the app and create events.
+RecRun then takes care of inviting attendees via text message and managing their responses.

-Players can respond to the RSVP deadline with a simple 'YES', 'NO' or 'MAYBE'--and even change their minds (before the RSVP deadline!).
-Managers can quickly see who's responded, send reminders and message players.
-They can also view attendance history for each player.
+Players can text back a simple 'YES', 'NO' or 'MAYBE'--and even change their minds (before the RSVP deadline!).
+Managers can quickly see who's responded, whether they have enough for a game, and send reminders as needed.

 # TECH STACK
 * Javascript